-In addition to the high number of contested cases that resulted from OSHA's administrative penalty policy,1 OSHA's emphasis in recent years has been on serious workplace hazards.
-The consequent increase in proposed penalties has translated into more complicated cases and more costly trials (e.g., cases involving heat stress, lock-out/tag-out, workplace violence, confined spaces, health care hazards, asbestos, process safety, construction industry hazards, etc.).
+In addition to the high number of contested cases that have resulted from OSHA's penalty increases, OSHA's emphasis in recent years on serious workplace hazards has translated into more complicated cases and more costly trials (e.g., cases involving heat stress, lock-out/tag-out, workplace violence, confined spaces, health care hazards, asbestos, process safety management, construction industry hazards, etc.).
 Over the past few years, the Review Commission has noted an increase in the complexity of cases handled by ALJs.
 We attribute this trend to two factors.
-First, OSHA has increasingly focused its attention on encouraging more resource and time-intensive inspections.
+First, OSHA has increasingly focused its attention on encouraging more resource and timeintensive high-impact inspections.
 Second, the Department of Labor's Office of the Solicitor has decided to leverage litigation resources and focus less on high volume in favor of high-impact strategic cases.
-The increase in the complexity of cases challenges the Review Commission because judges must invest a greater amount of time in handling those matters.
+The increase in the complexity of cases challenges the Review Commission's resources because ALJs must invest a greater amount of time in handling those matters.